Azure-Samples/communication-services-AI-customer-service-sample/README.md

    * Important: Ensure you can run pwsh.exe from a PowerShell command.
 If this fails, you will likely need to upgrade PowerShell.
 - Azure CLI.
 To install, navigate to "Installation" section of [this guide](https://learn.microsoft.com/en-us/cli/azure/).
 - In order to deploy and run this example, you'll need an **Azure subscription with access enabled for the Azure OpenAI service**.
 Request access [here](https://aka.ms/Mech-OpenAI).
-    * Important: Please note that although the survey says it can take up to 10 days, it usually takes no more than a few hours.
-Please do not proceed further before receiving the access approval email.
+    * Important: Note that although the survey says it can take up to 10 days, it usually takes no more than a few hours.
+The Open AI access will be necessary for using the AI capabilities of this sample.

 ## Running the sample